Bar Shiru

 Row Image

-The owners of Bar Shiru, the first Bay Area hi-fi listening bar, explored several potential sites before selecting a raw, 1500-square-foot concrete space in Oakland’s historic 1928 Latham Square Building.
-Located in the Uptown district, the site stood out for its unique layout—a mix of small, intimate zones that flowed into a larger communal area.
-This spatial arrangement offered a rare blend of inclusivity and openness, setting the stage for a distinctive social experience.
+The owners of Bar Shiru, the first Bay Area hi-fi listening bar, explored several potential sites before selecting a raw, 1500-square-foot concrete space in Oakland’s historic 1928 Latham Square Building in the Uptown district.
+We transformed a double-height, industrial space with exposed concrete beams and steel into a serene vinyl-focused lounge.
+A spatial arrangement of small intimate zones flow into a larger communal area, offering a rare blend of inclusivity and openness, setting the stage for a distinctive social experience.

 Row Image